vaheebah/smart-study-buddy/README.md

-# 📚 Smart Study Buddy – Backend
+# 📚 Smart Study Buddy

 A scalable AI-powered backend for **Smart Study Buddy**, an intelligent learning platform that allows students to upload study materials and automatically generate summaries, flashcards, quizzes, study plans, and semantic search results using Large Language Models (LLMs) and vector embeddings.